- 1What Is a Parvoviral Infection?

 What Is a Parvoviral Infection?

 A parvoviral/parvovirus infection is a common and highly contagious illness that mainly affects children.
-It is sometimes also referred to as a slapped-cheek disease because of the development of a distinctive rash on the face.
-Parvovirus infection is also called the fifth disease because, historically, it stands fifth among all the common childhood illnesses that are characterized by a rash.
+It is sometimes also referred to as a slapped cheek disease because of the development of a distinctive rash on the face.
+Parvovirus infection is also called the fifth disease because, historically, it ranks fifth among all the common childhood illnesses characterized by a rash.

-In children, most cases of parvovirus infection are mild and require little treatment.
-But the condition can be severe in some adults.
+Most cases of parvovirus infection in children are mild and require little treatment.
+However, the condition can be severe in some adults.
 In addition, parvovirus infection during pregnancy can lead to serious health complications for the fetus.
 The infection is also a serious concern for people suffering from anemia and those with a compromised immune system.

 What Are the Symptoms of Parvovirus Infection?

-Since, in most cases, the infection is mild, there are no signs or symptoms.
-However, when the symptoms appear, it depends mainly on the age of the person and how the infection has been acquired.
+Since the infection is usually mild, there are no signs or symptoms.
+However, when the symptoms appear, it depends mainly on the person's age and how the infection has been acquired.

 Parvovirus Symptoms in Children